malikhan-dev/zenql/README.md

 	Value T
 	Err   OpError
 }

-* if Err.Code = 0 then there is no error.
+* if Err.Code = 0 that means there is no error.
+The CollectChan() returns datas and errors in a Single type, which is CollectStream.
 ```

 ## Nested Search Example